Cov-ComSec/Cov-ComSec.github.io/content/posts/web_enum/index.md

 ---

 In this session, we will look at website enumeration and exploitation.
-This is what we'll cover in further detail:
+This is what we will cover in further detail:

 - What is Enumeration?
 - Directory Brute Forcing